 The input science file is a RampModel.

 A trapsfilled file (TrapsFilledModel) may optionally be passed as input as well.
 This normally would be specified unless the previous exposure with the current detector was taken more than several hours previously, that is, so long ago that persistence from that exposure could be ignored.
 If none is provided, an array filled with 0 will be used as the starting point for computing new traps-filled information.

 The output science file is a RampModel, a persistence-corrected copy of the input data.

 A second output file will be written, with suffix “_trapsfilled”.
 This is a TrapsFilledModel, the number of filled traps at each pixel at the end of the exposure.
-This takes into account the capture of charge by traps due to the current science exposure, as well as the release of charge from traps shown in the input trapsfilled file, if one was specified.
+This takes into account the capture of charge by traps due to the current science exposure, as well as the release of charge from traps given in the input trapsfilled file, if one was specified.
 Note that this file will always be written, even if no input_trapsfilled file was specified.
 This file should be passed as input to the next run of the persistence step for data that used the same detector as the current run.
 Pass this file using the input_trapsfilled argument.

 If the user specified